The Most Common Questions & Answers About Furnaces

 Question: Is There A Way To Reduce My Utility Bills?

-When you see the ENERGY STAR® logo on HVAC equipment, these systems are more energy-efficient in comparison to the federal minimum standard.
-If you have chosen an ENERGY STAR® unit, some of the benefits you can enjoy include energy that is used more efficiently, your utility bills will be lower, a reduction in air pollution and more without the need to sacrifice on the style, versatility, or features of these units.
+Question: What Does ENERGY STAR® Mean?When you see the ENERGY STAR® logo on HVAC equipment, these systems are more energy-efficient than the federal minimum standard.
+Some of the benefits you can enjoy with an ENERGY STAR® unit include lower utility bills and a reduction in air pollution, and more without the need to sacrifice the style, versatility, or features of these units.

-Question: What Is The Best Way To Run My Heating System?
+What Is The Best Way To Run My Heating System?

 - Clean or change your air filters regularly

-• Vacuum debris and dirt off your unit
+- Vacuum debris and dirt off your unit

-• Have your unit professionally serviced at least once a year
+- Have your unit professionally serviced at least once a year

 Question: What Are The Benefits Of A Programmable Thermostat?

-The air filter in your HVAC system contributes to the quality of air in your home and the energy efficiency of the system.
+Question: What Type Of Air Filter Should I Use For My FurnaceThe air filter in your HVAC system contributes to the quality of air in your home and the system’s energy efficiency.
 Ask your licensed technician for advice on choosing the best air filter for your system.